What Does Trauma Look or Feel Like?

 Next Steps

-I offer online trauma therapy for adults in Maryland who are ready to explore deep, body-based and energy focused transformation and growth.
+I offer online trauma therapy for adults in Maryland, Virginia, and Washington DC who are ready to explore deep, body-based and energy focused transformation and growth.